Towne Square Mall

 Towne Square Mall was a shopping mall located in Owensboro, Kentucky that opened in 1978.
 The mall featured during its existence several clothing and department stores such as Macy's and Sears, dining areas and a video arcade.
-The mall operated for 45 years before shutting down permanently in September 2023.
-Part of the mall is currently undergoing renovations to be converted into a multi-concept, all-indoor theme park.
+The mall operated for 45 years before closing permanently in September 2023.
+A Planet Fitness location has operated in part of the former mall building continuously since the closure, and Maui's Indoor Theme Park opened on May 8, 2026, taking up a majority of the building's space.
+The former Sears building is being used by a landscaping company as of May 8, 2026, while the former JCPenney building remains vacant.